sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Combustible

 A target hit by this grenade takes 1d6 additional fire damage.
 This additional fire damage increases by 1d6 when you reach 5th level, 11th level, and 17th level (maximum 4d6).
-Flammable objects within 5 feet of the target that arenít being worn or carried ignite, taking 1d6 ongoing fire damage until a creature uses an action to smother the flames.
+Flammable objects within 5 feet of the target that aren√≠t being worn or carried ignite, taking 1d6 ongoing fire damage until a creature uses an action to smother the flames.

 #### Flashbang